machinat/sociably/docs/integration-with-webview.md

   ],
 });

-const client = new WebSocketClient({
+const webSocketClient = new WebSocketClient({
   url: '/websocket',
-  authorize: useAuth(authController),
+  authorize: useAuth(authClient),
 });

-authController.bootstrap();
+authClient.bootstrap();
 ```

-First we initiate an `AuthController` with the authorizers of supported chat platforms.
+First we initiate an `AuthClient` with the authorizers of supported chat platforms.
 Then bind it the `authorize` option of websocket client with the `useAuth` adapter.

-The final step is to call `authController.bootstrap(platform)`, it initiate necessary works to register user on the specified platform.
+The final step is to call `authClient.bootstrap(platform)`, it initiate necessary works to register user on the specified platform.
 If the platform argument is omitted, `platform` param in querystring is used.

 ### Get Auth Information